tienduy-nguyen/django-web/real-estate-linux/README.md

 ## Notes of steps when I learned create web app with Django (For Linux system)

+We can learn all the details in [Django Documentation Official](https://docs.djangoproject.com/en/3.0/)

 ### Django project deployement

 #### Virtual enviroment setup